lukejagodzinski/verin-model/README.md

 });
 ```

-#### this.events()
+#### Events

-Define model's events being executed before and after save, insert, update or remove.
+Use `this.setEvents()` function to define model's events that will be executed before and after save, insert, update or remove.
 There are following defined events:

 - preSave
 - preInsert